Good Habits Can Bring About Big Results

-- change my career from laboratory research to social research and people development
+- Changing my career from laboratory research to social research and people development.

-And while these are significant achievements, the only massive action I took towards each one was deciding that this was something I wanted:
+These were significant achievements for me – both in personal relationships and my personal development.
+They took time and dedication.
+However, the only massive action I took towards each one was deciding that this was something I wanted.

-- being creative and doing what I love in a way I like doing it,
+- To be creative and do what I love in a way I like doing it.

-- sharing my life with someone I admire and love,
+- To share my life with someone I admire and love.

-- serving others with my efforts and building a team where other people felt fulfilled in their jobs too.
+- To build a team where other people felt fulfilled in their work.